-The Alliance includes Regional Roads and Transport Groups (RRTG) where Transport and Main Roads and local government representatives within the region work collaboratively to plan and prioritise investment on road and transport infrastructure.
-This includes allocating funding to the highest priority projects and identifying opportunities for financial efficiencies.
-In the Fitzroy region, there are three RRTGs: Rockhampton, Gladstone and Bowen Basin (which includes Isis Regional Council).
+The Alliance includes Regional Roads and Transport Groups (RRTG) which support collaboration between Transport and Main Roads and local government.
+There are three RRTGs in the Fitzroy region, including Rockhampton, Gladstone and Bowen Basin (which includes Isaac Regional Council).

 Road rehabilitation west of Calliope